-Culture 2.0 is a permanent discussion project of the Forum, and the key component of its educational program.
+Culture 2.0 is a permanent discussion project of the Forum, and the key component of its educational and practical program.
 The Open Lecture series will consider culture through the prism of the new normal.

 The focus of Open Lectures Culture 2.0 is on technologies in contemporary culture: from digital and virtual technologies to social practices, technologies of setting up public spaces, inclusive and educational cultural projects, etc.

 The Open Lectures project regularly holds travelling sessions, in which figures from the fields of culture, the arts and sciences visit different regions to discuss important issues and share their experience with others in the sector.
 Another important activity is cooperation with regional cultural forums, which are visited by experts as part of the Culture 2.0 project.
 Regional sessions are supported by the Ministry of Culture of the Russian Federation.

 Culture 2.0 Zoom, a initiative, caters to those who are first finding their way into culture.
 Representatives of different professions in the sphere of culture inform young people about working in the creative sector, the trade secrets of different cultural professions, and give their opinion on how technology might transform their work.

 This year, Culture 2.0 events were focused on the relationships and interengagement between culture, the urban environment and technology.
 Invited international experts shared their experience with the practical applications of artificial intelligence and discussed video art, crypto art and storytelling, collaborations and other new cultural phenomena.

 In 2020, the Open Lectures pursued a main theme that focused on the development of societies and technology, and the change that the latter brought to all spheres of life and creativity.
 The various event formats included discussions, lectures, public talks and battles on cultural topics.